-William Dutton overcame injury in the fall of 2013 to qualify for the Sochi 2014 Olympic Team.
+At the first World Cup of the 2015-16 season, Dutton earned his first career World Cup medals, taking a silver and a bronze in the 500m.
+He added two more medals the next week in Salt Lake City.
+Towards the end of the season he debuted at the ISU World Single Distances Championships with an eighth-place finish in the 500m.
+Dutton had overcome injury in the fall of 2013 to qualify for Sochi 2014.
 At the World Cup in Calgary on November 9, Dutton fell during the 1000m and suffered lacerations to his right quadricep and right calf muscle, requiring 12 stitches.
 He returned to competition three weeks later.

-Getting into the Sport: Started speed skating at age nine after his father saw an ad in the Saskatoon newspaper for a kids open championship which he won while racing in his hockey skates… Outside Interests: Tries to keep busy with random do-it-yourself projects which don’t always turn out as planned… Enjoys playing outdoor hockey, mountain biking, hiking and camping… Since he can remember has been obsessed with water and fish… Tries to find work in the summer doing landscaping and odd jobs… Odds and Ends: On race day likes to make his grandma Elsie Dowhans famous pancake recipe just as she did when he was a kid… Collects things during his travels for his family such as spoons for his sister and bells for his grandmother…Favourite quote: “The only way to avoid failing is to avoid everything.
+Getting into the Sport: Started speed skating at age nine after his father saw an ad in the Saskatoon newspaper for a kids open championship which he won while racing in his hockey skates… Outside Interests: Tries to keep busy with random do-it-yourself projects which don’t always turn out as planned… Had completed his first year of schooling for apprentice carpentry when he decided to take his hiatus from speed skating… Studying kinesiology at the University of Calgary… Enjoys playing outdoor hockey, mountain biking, hiking and camping… Since he can remember has been obsessed with water and fish… In 2014-15 competed in five of seven Red Bull Crashed Ice competitions, winning a bronze medal in Finland… Odds and Ends: On race day likes to make his grandma Elsie Dowhans famous pancake recipe just as she did when he was a kid… Collects things during his travels for his family such as spoons for his sister and bells for his grandmother…Favourite quote: “The only way to avoid failing is to avoid everything.
 If I avoid everything I avoid failing and achieve nothing.
 I can’t imagine living that way.”
 Jeremy Wotherspoon…

 ISU World Sprint Championships: 2014 – 7th (overall); 2010 – 38th (overall)